 Powers openly challenges the social stigma and lack of understanding regarding mental illness.
 He likens the mental health condition of schizophrenia to the physical health condition of cancer: “a predator without peer and impervious to cure”.
 He identifies numerous ways in which those with mental illness can contribute to their communities, and emphasizes the importance of having the right types of supports that can make that happen.

 The mentally ill people in our lives, as they strive to build healthy, well-supported, and rewarding lives for themselves, can show us all how to reconnect with the most primal of human urges, the urge to be of use, disentangling from social striving, consumer obsession, cynicism, boredom, and isolation, and honoring it among the true sources of human happiness.
 To put it another way: the mentally ill in our society are awaiting their chance to heal us, if we can only manage to escape our own anosognosia and admit that we need their help.

 There are many voices that can contribute to the dialogue around mental illness.
-It is essential to hear the voices of those with lived experience of mental illness, and those voices can’t be replaced by the voices of love ones or professionals.
-However, embracing all of these voices can allow us to construct a more coherent social narrative regarding mental illness.
-This book makes a strong contribution to that narrative by improving awareness and challenging stigmatizing beliefs, and it will also resonate deeply with those whose lives have been touched in some way with mental illness.
+Embracing all of these voices can allow us to construct a more coherent social narrative regarding mental illness.
+No One Cares About Crazy People makes a strong contribution to that narrative by improving awareness and challenging stigmatizing beliefs, and it will also resonate deeply with those whose lives have been touched in some way with mental illness.